patmood/pocketbase-typegen/README.md

 - `[CollectionName]Response` One response type for each collection (eg ProfilesResponse) which includes system fields.
 This is what is returned from the PocketBase API.
   - `[CollectionName][FieldName]Options` If the collection contains a select field with set values, an enum of the options will be generated.
 - `CollectionRecords` A type mapping each collection name to the record type.
+- `CollectionResponses` A type mapping each collection name to the response type.

 ## Example Usage